userfrosting/learn/pages/04.troubleshooting/03.common-problems/docs.md

 If installation of npm dependencies fails, see [npm](/basics/requirements/essential-tools-for-php#npm) to ensure npm is correctly installed and updated.
 You may need to [change npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

+### When trying to view my site I get an error like "An exception has been thrown during the rendering of a template ("The asset 'vendor/font-awesome/css/font-awesome.css' could not be found.
+Referenced in '/home/vagrant/userfrosting/app/sprinkles/core/asset-bundles.json [css/main]'.")."

+An installation step was missed or failed.
+Try running `php bakery bake` and check for any error messages.

 ### Installation went fine, except I don't see any styling on my home page.
 I am using Apache.

 UserFrosting uses a [dynamic routing system](/asset-management/basic-usage#PublicassetURLs) for serving assets in a development environment.
 For this to work on an Apache webserver, `mod_rewrite` needs to be enabled, **and** you need to give Apache permission to use the `.htaccess` file in `public/`.